 Here’s an oldie but a goodie from our archives, re-released in celebration of “30 Ways of Homesteading” – see below for more information.

 In all honesty, I should have entitled this “How to totally lose track of time, neglect your birthing kit, forget to calendar your kidding dates and, consequently, NOT prepare for baby goats”.
 Somehow not as catchy, right?

 So, here are a few things to think about as you consider how to prepare for baby goats!

-We’ve been kicking around the idea of vermicomposting lately but we really didn’t know anything about it so we asked our friend Jo at Homestead Chronicles to help us out with a Q & A session on the topic of making compost with worms!
-Continue reading “Vermicomposting Q&A with Homestead Chronicles”
+Ever heard of “vermicompost,” or composting with worms?
+We asked our friend Jo at Homestead Chronicles to help us out with a Q & A session on the topic of making compost with worms.
+Here are some vermicompost points to ponder.
+Continue reading “Vermicompost Q&A”

 You know it’s time.
 As the weather starts to warm after the chill of winter, the chicken house once again becomes a presence for your olfactory senses.
 Plus, your children are restless to get outside and have some fun.
 It’s the season for coop cleaning with kids.
+With a chicken house on hand it isn’t hard to teach your kids the value of hard work in the family and on the homestead.
 Continue reading “Chicken House: Coop Cleaning with Kids”

 My mother raised me to believe that you can know God has a sense of humor because he created ducks.
 If you’ve ever seen a duck go butt up, flapping it’s little webbed feet on the surface of the water, you’ll understand what she meant.
 Even if you agree, though, there’s still a possibility that ducks may not be right for you.
 Continue reading “Why Ducks May Not Be Right For You”